What is the Easiest Math in College?

 Math-centric Distribution Requirements: One math Foundation course and one Quantitative Reasoning course.

 For the Quantitative Reasoning course, students can choose from courses in physics, philosophy, and anthropology, to name a few.
-Accordingly, they might choose to dive into The Art and Science of Asking Questions or Strategic Visual Thinking.
+Examples include:

 Related: How to Get Into UGA